 But decisions at harvest can have a huge impact on how much of this energy is actually preserved in the silage.
 Also, unlike grass, which is harvested multiple times a season, there’s only one chance to get maize harvest and preservation right.

-Those are the messages from Volac silage expert, Peter Smith, who says it is easy to underestimate how much milk can come from maize, but it’s also easy to underestimate the losses in its feed value that can occur during storage.
+It is easy to underestimate how much milk can come from maize, but it’s also easy to underestimate the losses in its feed value that can occur during storage.

 The starting point to good preservation is to harvest maize at the correct time and in the correct way.
 You should harvest when the whole plant is at 30-33% dry matter and chop it to 1.5 - 2cm lengths.
 Also, don’t cut the crop too low.

 Cutting at the correct stage and using the correct chop length and cutting height, not only optimises nutrient content but also sets the crop up for a better preservation.
 High dry matters and long chop lengths make it more difficult to squeeze the air out of the crop in the clamp, which encourages heating from the growth of yeasts and moulds.

 Over recent seasons, many farmers have reported that maize silage dry matters have been high.
 This suggests crops have been harvested a bit late.
 To avoid this, keep regular checks on plant maturity before the expected harvest date, and keep your contactor regularly informed, explains Mr Smith.

 A lot of attention is often paid to other stages of growing maize crops, such as ploughing and sowing date.
 But the same level of control may not always be applied to the preservation.